1. Home

 IncA checkbox.
 If checked the price includes VAT.

-Adj %Allows users to type a mark-up (positive numbers) or discount (negative numbers).
+Adj %Allows users to type a markup (positive numbers) or discount (negative numbers) as follows:

 Unit PriceThe Unit Price of the respective prices.